TCFD Initiatives

 (1) Identification of Risks and Opportunities

 In identifying climate-related risks and opportunities, we have identified relevant risks and opportunities for the business from the perspectives of transition risks, physical risks, and opportunities.
 After identifying a wide range of events, we extracted risks and opportunities using two scenarios including one in which the temperature rise stays below 1.5°C by the end of this century (referred to as the ‘1.5°C scenario’).
 We qualitatively evaluate the financial impact based on these identified risks and opportunities, and for some risks, we conduct quantitative assessments.
-In particular, during the fiscal year 2023, we implemented strategies for each scenario analysis theme and updated our disclosure accordingly.
+Specifically, in the fiscal year 2024, we updated the scenario analysis results for transition risks and worked on response strategies for the analysis themes and up-dated the disclosure content.

 Key Factors for Risks and Opportunities | Climate-Related Risks/Opportunities | Risk/Time Until Opportunities Discovered | Financial Impact (Profit basis) | |